Iceheop/Iceheop/README.md

-<h2 align="left">Hey there, I'm David</h2>
+# Hey there, I'm David

-<p align="left">I am a freelance frontend developer and web designer. +2 years of experience.
-Passionate about designing and creating elegant and intuitive user interfaces. ready to add value to your project.</p>
+I am a freelance frontend developer and web designer. +2 years of experience.
+Passionate about designing and creating elegant and intuitive user interfaces. ready to add value to your project.

-<h3 align="left">My go to tech-stack:</h3>
+## **My go to tech-stack:**
 - HTML
 - CSS
 - JavaScript